cferris527/Pokemon-RogueLike-COM-S-327-/README.md

 I took this class the fall 2023 semester at Iowa State.

-It was taught by Dr. Jeremy Shaeffer.
+It was taught by Dr. Jeremy Sheaffer.

 Throughout the semester, we worked on a Pokemon RogueLike game project, initially written in C, and later ported to C++.